 Switch from Baseball to Softball?

-Here are a few of my observations about the baseball/softball switch, specifically in regard to the City of Chicago.
+Here are a few of my observations about the baseball/softball switch, specifically regarding the City of Chicago.
 I’m not evaluating whether anything is good or bad or if parents should or shouldn’t switch.
-These are simply things I’ve noticed and might be a good idea to take into consideration.
-It’s always good to be well educated about a decision before making it.
+These are simply things I’ve noticed that might be good to consider.
+It’s always wise to be well-informed before making a decision.

-I’ve noticed the main reason parent feels the pressure to move from baseball to softball is because compared to boys, a girl physically will only be able to do a percentage of what they boys can do as they age.
-That parent would either like to 1) save her daughter heartache when she inevitably falls behind both physically and socially, and 2) start getting used to softball and excelling at it as early as possible.
-After all, softball and baseball are games of repetition and the earlier you begin, the better.
+I’ve noticed that the main reason parents feel pressured to move their daughters from baseball to softball is because, compared to boys, girls physically will only be able to do a percentage of what the boys can as they age.
+These parents would either like to: 1) save their daughter from heartache when she inevitably falls behind both physically and socially, and 2) start getting her used to softball and excelling at it as early as possible.
+After all, softball and baseball are games of repetition, and the earlier you begin, the better.

-Girls in the city begin with baseball instead of softball because most available baseball programs begin at an earlier age.
-Those that do have the choice begin with baseball because they feel that the skill level is higher.
+Girls in the city often start with baseball instead of softball because most available baseball programs begin at an earlier age.
+Those who have the choice often begin with baseball because they feel that the skill level is higher.

 Chicago is in a unique situation.
-With a thriving baseball culture and only budding softball programs, the athleticism and experience of 7 to 12 year old city softball players is usually, at this point, at a lower level than the boys relative to their age.
-For the most part, if a 7 to 12 year old softball player would like to play softball at the same athletic level as the boys her age, she’d probably have to play in a developed suburban league
+With a thriving baseball culture and only budding softball programs, the athleticism and experience of 7- to 12-year-old city softball players are usually, at this point, at a lower level than the boys relative to their age.
+For the most part, if a 7- to 12-year-old girl wants to play softball at the same athletic level as the boys her age, she’d probably have to play in a developed suburban league.

-Some come into the new sport with somewhat of a skeptical and negative attitude because she’s heard comments about baseball being better, talent-wise, than softball.
-I think a young girl gathers from parents or friends, maybe baseball teammates, that she started baseball because it was better so she wants to continue in what’s better.
+Some girls come into the new sport with a somewhat skeptical and negative attitude because they’ve heard comments about baseball being better, talent-wise, than softball.
+I think a young girl gathers from parents or friends, maybe baseball teammates, that she started with baseball because it was better, so she wants to continue with what’s better.

-As far as the coaching differences go, most baseball coaches are dads who played the sport when they were younger.
-Boys’ hitting skills are better because dads can “parent-pitch” to the players much more accurately than they can pitch underhand.
+As far as coaching differences go, most baseball coaches are dads who played the sport when they were younger.
+Boys’ hitting skills are often better because dads can “parent-pitch” to the players much more accurately than they can pitch underhand.
 As a result, baseball players learn to hit at a much younger age than softball players.
-Baseball dads are motivated to teach the sport they know and loved as young athletes.
-Softball is either a bit foreign to them so they either avoid it, or teach it like baseball only to discover as the girls age that softball has big differences that they missed.
+Baseball dads are motivated to teach the sport they knew and loved as young athletes.
+Softball is a bit foreign to them, so they either avoid it or teach it like baseball, only to discover as the girls age that softball has significant differences they may have missed.

 The biggest difference between the two sports is the pitching.
 In softball, pitching dominates the game.
 Without trained pitchers, success at the higher levels for any team is nearly impossible.
 At the younger levels, skilled pitchers make the game fun because it allows hitters to hit and fielders to field.